geudde/attic-chest/pages/02.season-1/07.meeting-07/03.pianoforte/docs.md

 And when to sorrow I give way,
 &emsp;Thou play’st a soothing tune,
 But if to sacred thought I’m given,
-Thy Sounds can waft my soul to heaven.
+Thy sounds can waft my soul to heaven.

 Let no false joys which folly brings
 &emsp;To ill my heart allure,
 But like the sweet tones of thy strings,
 &emsp;Be all my pleasures pure.
 May all my life resemble thee,
-And still be full of Harmony.
+And still be full of harmony.